ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

   analytical evaluation:
     - Characterize the number of basic operations in both iterative and recursive algorithms.
-    - Use the asymptotic notation and the characterization of the number of basic operations to classify the algorithm as belonging to well-known worst-case time complexity class.
+    - Use the asymptotic notation and the characterization of the basic operations to classify the algorithm as belonging to a well-known worst-case time complexity class.
-    - Using an algorithm's worst-case time complexity, compare and contrast it with other algorithms that have similar and different time complexities.
+    - Using an algorithm's worst-case time complexity, compare and contrast it with other algorithms that have similar and different time complexities, explaining which algorithm is most appropriate depending on, for instance, the likely size of a program's input.
-    - Identify ways in which it is possible to re-design the algorithm and the way in which is processes a data structure so as to improve its worst-case time complexity.
+    - Describe ways in which it is possible to re-design the algorithm and the way in which is processes a data structure so as to improve its worst-case time complexity.
+    - Explain how the algorithm exhibits trade-offs between its worst-case time complexity and the amount of space that it needs to store the data structure.

 ### Data Analysis